jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 }

 However, in this case, this pattern causes an infinite loop.
 Why?
-Well, the loop occurs between General/CFRelease() and -release.
-For some reason, General/CFRelease() is calling our -release method, which is calling General/CFRelease etc etc until we run out of stack space and eat flaming SEGV.
+Well, the loop occurs between CFRelease() and -release.
+For some reason, CFRelease() is calling our -release method, which is calling CFRelease etc etc until we run out of stack space and eat flaming SEGV.

 Back to the CF source, then, to understand what's going on.
-In General/CFRuntime.c we find the definition of General/CFRelease (and General/CFRetain, etc).
+In CFRuntime.c we find the definition of CFRelease (and CFRetain, etc).
 And what we see is the following:

-void General/CFRelease(General/CFTypeRef cf) {
+void CFRelease(CFTypeRef cf) {
     ...
     CFTYPE_OBJC_FUNCDISPATCH0(void, cf, "release");
     ....